 Be aware, though, that shampoo with coal tar might make your scalp more sensitive to the sun.
 Tar can stay on your skin for 24 hours or longer, and your chances of sun damage go up during that time.
 Protect your head with a hat or stay in the shade if you're outside.

 If you have blond or other light-colored hair, shampoo with coal tar could make it darker.
 Treatments with coal tar also can stain clothes or skin.

 Some people don't like the way coal tar shampoos smell.
 You may want to use a regular shampoo and conditioner afterward to make your hair smell good and keep it shiny.

 Salicylic Acid Shampoos

 Salicylic acid works well for a lot of skin problems because it helps you shed dead skin.
-With psoriasis, it helps lift, soften, and get rid of scales on your scalp.
+With psoriasis, it helps to lift, soften, and get rid of scales on your scalp.

 To use one of these shampoos, wet your hair and work the shampoo into a lather.
 Rinse and repeat.
 Use it at least twice a week or follow your doctor's advice.
 Try not to get it in your mouth, eyes, or nose, and don't use it if you have a rash or a cut.

-Some salicylic acid shampoos have sulphur, which can stop fungus.
+Some salicylic acid shampoos have sulfur, which can stop fungus.
 If you also have a yeast infection on your scalp, this kind of shampoo may be right for you.
-You may need to use it once or twice a week after the infection has gone away to keep your scalp healthy.
+You need to use it once or twice a week after the infection has gone away to keep your scalp healthy.